dell/csm-docs/content/docs/concepts/authorization/v1.x/configuration/powermax/_index.md

     - Update the `enabled` field to `true.`

-    - Update the `image` to the image of the Container Storage Module Authorization sidecar.
+    - Update the `image` to the image of the Container Storage Modules Authorization sidecar.
 In most cases, you can leave the default value.

-    - Update the `PROXY_HOST` environment value to the hostname of the Container Storage Module Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
+    - Update the `PROXY_HOST` environment value to the hostname of the Container Storage Modules Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
 See the administrator of Authorization for the correct value.

     - Update the `SKIP_CERTIFICATE_VALIDATION` environment value to `true` or `false` depending on if you want to disable or enable certificate validation of Authorization Proxy Server.